olearyd3/NLP_KTH/README.md

 # NLP

-This repository contains the four assignments I completed as part of the Language Engineering module in KTH Stockholm.
+This repository contains the four assignments I completed during the Language Engineering Masters course (DD2417) with Johan Boye in KTH Stockholm.

 ## Assignment 1: